lvillani/ansible-tools/README.md

 # Installation

-* On macOS, with Homebrew: `brew install lvillani/tap/ansible-tools`;
 * With Pip: `pip install --user ansible-tools`;

 It is best, however, to install `ansible-tools` in a Virtualenv, along with the version of Ansible